 in Hebrew on that day, holding that particular scroll, would choose to say out

 loud Yahweh or Adonai or something else.
+(Although an educated guess based on all we have learned suggests a substitute would be used.)
 What we do know is that we have the

 story in Greek only, and in this gospel, Jesus uses a substitute here, the

 Greek word Kurios.
-If the gospel author thoughy Jesus had said
+If the gospel author thought Jesus had said

 Yahweh, then the gospel author could have represented this in his Greek text